SArliss/fire-hydrant/README.md

 ## Goals & Challenges

 The goal is to have a 100% functioning full stack app that shows both our technical skills as a good eye for creativity and responsive design.

+Challenge: Design the database model, identify interrelationships.

 ## Post-MVP - Stretch Goals

+- _Add members to your pack
+- _Like and commen
+- _Ability to change user settings and credentials - job title, description, about me._
+- _Like and comment on posts._
 - _Password reset functionality_
   <br>
 - _Followers_